Tamaarine/CSE-310-Homework/HW1/README.md

 and start a new one so there won't be any browser cache but rather uses the cache that I stored
 7. Below are some of the sites that I have tested, please be gentle :(
 8. You have to restart the proxy server again if you have fetched a cached response from the server!
+9. For some odd reason Chrome on windows will sent make another connection to the server after it has fetch the response please just ctrl + c it because it is a request with no headers at all.
+Thank you!
+10. I just don't undertand why Windows works so differently, please let me know if you want me to do a demonstration, because I program it from linux and it works perfectly fine there, but as soon as I come to test on Windows it is completely different

 -P.S.
 I really appreciate your time!
 Thank you!!!

-Sites that works for proxy server (That I have tested)
+Sites that works for proxy server (That I have tested) localhost:5505/
 1. http://www.cs.toronto.edu/~ylzhang/
 2. http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-file1.html
 3. http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-file2.html